Day 13 - "Chicken Church" : Najera to Santo Domingo de la Calzada

-Despite our semi-secluded quarters we were awake by 4:30 am for another predawn start at 5 am, largely as a result of the dozens of pilgrims who eagerly began packing up and getting ready right outside our door.
+Despite our semi-secluded quarters, we were awake by 4:30 am for another predawn start at 5 AM, largely as a result of the dozens of pilgrims who eagerly began packing up and getting ready right outside our door.
 Thankfully, despite the predicted heat, the morning was much cooler than in previous days as we hiked out into the pre-dawn twilight largely on our own, as many of our fellow hikers had large bags to pack, luggage transport to arrange, and breakfast to enjoy.

 While the continual early morning starts were a source of frustration for us at the beginning our hike, we have come to love them.
 The time to quietly walk along the trail in the peace of the moment, and the opportunity to enjoy the sunrises over the Spanish landscape make every morning truly magical.
 This morning was no different.

 Soon however the good moment passed by, and sadly within 15 minutes of the sun rising, the heat was again climbing to around 30 degrees.
-Despite the heat however, the morning's hike was quiet, giving us the time to appreciate the rich red soil throughout the region.
+Despite the heat, however, the morning's hike was quiet, giving us the time to appreciate the rich red soil throughout the region.
 While the path and hills have a similar feel to those around Najera, there are lovely new contrasts in this stretch between the red of the land, the dark green of the crops, and the yellow of the gorse bushes that are particularly striking in this area.

 Today the Camino took us first to the village of Azofra, where we walked along its vast irrigation system, and where we enjoyed a break for a cafe con leche and croissant.
 Whereas Azofra itself is a small but pleasant town, by contrast, the walk to Ciruena was tough, given that the ground had been baked hard from the sun and there was no protection from the heat along the trail.

 When we reached the village of Ciruena, we found a slightly unnerving town consisting of a professional golf course and dozens of identical townhouses, all of which had been well maintained, including having their lawns cut, but were both uninhabited and for sale.
 There was little in this village and less to do.
-In addition, the prevalence of painted yellow arrows throughout the region reached an absurd point here, with markers every foot or so, whether on posts, the ground, signs, or spray painted along the edge of the sidewalk.
+In addition, the prevalence of painted yellow arrows throughout the region reached an absurd point here, with markers every foot or so, whether on posts, the ground, signs or spray painted along the edge of the sidewalk.
 Several of the pilgrims hiking in "our group" had reservations here for the night at an albergue on the edge of town, but given the early hour and the fact that we were feeling good, we decided to continue onward.

 From Ciruena the Camino wove through the countryside most of which was flat and defined only by the roadway itself and the boundaries between fields.
 By early afternoon we arrived in Santo Domingo, a historical village with beautiful bridges, pilgrim hospitals, a church, a tower, and massive a town square.

 After locating the municipal albergue, and the destination for several of our friends, we were informed that it was already full for the evening.
-Despite the constant rumours and warnings along the Camino of residences filling up, this was the first time we had encountered an albergue full from reservations prior to our arrival.
+Despite the constant rumours and warnings along the Camino of residences filling up, this was the first time we had encountered an albergue full of reservations prior to our arrival.
 Not to be discouraged, we walked through town to the central courtyard between the cathedral and government buildings, found a cafe, and enjoyed some cake and a cafe con leche while trying to figure out our options for the evening.

 We were soon registered, had our pilgrim passport stamped, and were shown to our room by a Nun who had visited Vancouver and spoke English fluently.
-Our room was immaculately clean and quiet but small, clearly a residence balancing the care of elderly nuns alongside the demands of pilgrims.
+Our room was immaculately clean and quiet but small, clearly, a residence balancing the care of elderly nuns alongside the demands of pilgrims.
 Grateful to have a room and be out of the heat for a time we cleaned our bags, did our laundry, and showered.

 While visiting, we were also fortunate enough to visit the roof of the cathedral, which provided an excellent view of the nearby courtyard and bell tower.